temmyscope/router/readme.md

 ```

-# Example use Case of PSR-7 Routes In a real Life Applicatiion
+# Example use Case of PSR-7 Request-Response Handlers In a real Life Applicatiion

 ```php
 use Seven\Router\Router;